About Bhogart (2)

 You will need botanical plant material in order to extract.
 The higher the quality of the input material, the higher the quality of the material you will get out of the extraction.

 Depending on how you finish your extraction and how long you recover, you can control how much solvent you recover.
 Under normal running conditions, the BHOgart loses less than 300 ml each time from the leftover butane in the hoses.
+The bigger the extractor the more loss is inherent to the design.
+The main places where solvent is released is in the material/material columns the more of them you have the more solvent you end up loosing in the system.
+Another spot where hydrocarbons are released is in the product Honeypots, or the extract itself.
+Through using best practices in solvent recovery the amount of solvent released can be reduced significantly.

 It is important to first understand that the unit moves solvent using differential pressure.
 Solvent evacuates from the cans which are at a higher pressure (30 – 40 PSI) into the extractor which is at a low pressure (-29″ Hg).
 As the can empties, the pressure in the extraction unit increases until it equalizes with the can.
 The first portion of solvent in the can unloads as a result of the vapor pressure of the gaseous butane pushing out most of the liquid butane.
 The can-tapper needs to be tapped about an inch up from the bottom of the can so that only liquid solvent comes out of it.
 The remaining solvent in the can needs to be removed with a temperature exchange, such as using ice water to chill both the recovery tank and the collection chamber.
 The coldness will cause a pressure differential, condensing the solvent back into a liquid.